MaxiHenk/hi_decklink_ros2/README.md

 The publisher node has been tested on:
 + a clinical Intuitive da Vinci Si HD robotic system
 + a dVRK (da Vinci Research Kit)
-+ a standard SDI video camera
++ a standard HD-SDI video camera

 ## The subscriber node